Introduction to

 Digital Computation

 Everything is a computer.
-Okay, not literally everything — but far more than you might suspect.
+Okay, not literally everything, but far more than you might suspect.
 You're probably aware that desktops, laptops, and the phones in our pockets are all general-purpose computers with essentially the same hardware, running essentially the same operating systems and software.
 You may be less aware that the same is true of many other devices in our personal and professional lives.
-Home appliances like "smart" refrigerators, the digital X-ray machine at your dentist's office, gaming consoles, digital business phone systems, IP video surveillance cameras, fast-food ordering kiosks — computers, all of them.
-"The Cloud," which backs up your iPhone photos and powers your apps?
+Smart refrigerators, the X-ray system at your dentist's office, modern gaming consoles, business phone systems, fast food ordering kiosks, video surveillance systems — computers, all of them.
+The cloud, which backs up your iPhone photos and powers your apps?
 That's just someone else's computer.
-Those AI datacenters that everyone hates but we keep building?
-Those are just warehouses with super-expensive air conditioners, full of computers.
+Those AI datacenters that are always in the news?
+Those are just high-tech warehouses with super-expensive air conditioners, full of computers.

-If you're aiming for a career in cybersecurity, AI, datacenter infrastructure, or any of the booming technical fields of today and tomorrow, this knowledge is essential.
 So, as Lewis Carroll's King of Hearts would say: let's begin at the beginning — in our case, defining the very concept of digital computation itself.